The Top 3 Lessons for K12 IT Directors - ISTE Conference Recap

 Send fleets of Mobile Learning Vans to provide WiFi for places without cellular service since WiFi hotspots don't work there.
 See video below:

+The Deledao Team certainly learned a lot from these ISTE talks and if you did too, please share with your fellow educators.
 To keep updated on more conference recaps and other helpful tips for K-12 schools, follow Deledao on LinkedIn, Twitter, or Pinterest.